-The would have meant that producers use a DEA-registered reverse distributor or go through law enforcement to dispose of plant material that fails THC testing.
+The second requirement to be pushed back would have meant that producers use a DEA-registered reverse distributor or go through law enforcement to dispose of plant material that fails THC testing.

 Under US law, only plant material that contains under 0.3 percent by weight THC can be legally classed as hemp – anything more is considered drug-type cannabis and must be destroyed.
 This non-compliant material is also sometimes commonly referred to as ‘hot hemp’ within cannabis circles.

-Now the USDA has released a list of that successfully render the hot hemp non-retrievable or non-ingestible.
-These vary from plowing the material under the soil surface – effectively turning the non-compliant plants into ‘ ’ – to burning the crop in the field.
+Now the USDA has released a list of acceptable on-farm practices that successfully render the hot hemp non-retrievable or non-ingestible.
+These vary from plowing the material under the soil surface – effectively turning the non-compliant plants into ‘green manure’ – to burning the crop in the field.

 States and tribes with approved hemp production plans and groups operating under the standard USDA plan are still required to notify the USDA of any non-compliant crops that are grown and must provide monthly disposal records documenting the disposal of that plant material.
 Additionally, the USDA has said that it will conduct random audits of licensees to ensure that production is happening in accordance with the agency’s rules.